Harvard Referencing Style: A Complete Guide

 2. What is Harvard Referencing?

-Harvard referencing is an author-date citation style, meaning it emphasizes the author’s name and the date of publication.
-This system is commonly used in disciplines such as social sciences, business, and humanities.
-The style helps prevent plagiarism by clearly acknowledging the original sources.
-It also allows readers to trace the origin of information quickly and efficiently.
+Harvard referencing is an author-date citation style, and as such, it will focus on the author’s name and the date it was published.
+The ICR is a system often used in social sciences, business, humanities, and other disciplines.
+The style makes it easier to avoid plagiarism because the sources are clearly identified.
+It likewise makes it possible for readers to use the origin of information in a short Time and easily.

 2.1 The Importance of Harvard Referencing